CloudSihmar/introduction-to-kubernetes/Services.md

 Services can be used to provide a stable IP address allowing clients to connect to pods backing the services.
 Each connection to the service is forwarded to one randomly selected backing pod.
 But what if the client needs to connect to all of those pods?
 What if the backing pods themselves need to each connect to all the other backing pods?
 Connecting through the service clearly isn’t the way to do this.

-For a client to connect to all pods, it needs to figure out the the IP of each individual pod.
+For a client to connect to all pods, it needs to figure out the IP of each individual pod.
 One option is to have the client call the Kubernetes API server and get the list of pods and their IP addresses through an API call, but because you should always strive to keep your apps Kubernetes-agnostic, using the API server isn’t ideal.

-When you perform a DNS lookup for a service, the DNS server returns a single IP—the service’s cluster IP.
-But if you tell Kubernetes you don’t need a cluster IP for your service (you do this by setting the clusterIP field to None in the service specification), the DNS server will return the pod IPs instead of the single service IP.
+**When you perform a DNS lookup for a service, the DNS server returns a single IP—the service’s cluster IP.
+But if you tell Kubernetes you don’t need a cluster IP for your service (you do this by setting the clusterIP field to None in the service specification), the DNS server will return the pod IPs instead of the single service IP.**

 ### Troubleshooting services